SCRT-HQ/VaporShell/docs/glossary/New-VSDirectoryServiceSimpleAD.md

 ### -Password
 The password for the directory administrator.
 The directory creation process creates a directory administrator account with the user name Administrator and this password.
+If you need to change the password for the administrator account, see the ResetUserPassword: https://docs.aws.amazon.com/directoryservice/latest/devguide/API_ResetUserPassword.html API call in the *AWS Directory Service API Reference*.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-directoryservice-simplead.html#cfn-directoryservice-simplead-password
 PrimitiveType: String